MajorcaDevs/mdbackup/docs/quick-start.md

 > It is recommended to, at least, configure the compression in order to save some storage at the cloud.

 There are many [storage providers](./storage) to choose.
-In the guid will be using a FTP server to quickly show how to upload files. *Also because this is the only storage provider that does not need to install any extra packages.*
+In the guide FTP will be used to quickly show how to upload files. *Also because this is the only storage provider that does not need to install any extra packages.*

 This is the configuration for the FTP: